 The V9 coded tag, 9 mm in diameter, was developed to provide researchers with the means to track and determine the behaviour patterns of small and juvenile fish.
 The V9 tag can function as a simple pinger giving location only, or can be equipped with depth and/or temperature sensors.
-When used with a monitoring receiver, such as the VR2W, coded V9 tags can be used to help meet the challenges of tracking large numbers of fish over large surface areas.
-The V9 can also be actively tracked using the VR100.
+V9 coded transmitters operate at 69 kHz and can be detected by all VEMCO 69 kHz receivers.